Connect with us

 • Remedy for unconstitutional conditions by implementing the new injunction order

-• Determine the annual budget for the jail, including staff salaries and benefits, medical and mental services, facility improvements and fire safety
+• Determine the annual budget for the jail, including staff salaries and benefits, medical and mental health services, facility improvements and fire safety

 • All executive, management, leadership powers relating to the custody, care and supervision of jail detainees